Our employment service provides operational support to I Tatti—a premier institution for excellence in Italian Renaissance studies.

 Harvard Global Services in Italy

-Villa I Tatti utilizes our employment service to manage certain financial and administrative functions.
-We’re able to provide employment for select U.S. expatriates and third-country nationals at Villa I Tatti in Italy through a unique arrangement.
+I Tatti utilizes our employment service to manage certain financial and administrative functions.
+We’re able to provide employment for select U.S. expatriates and third-country nationals at I Tatti in Italy through a unique arrangement.